Jeremy Stevens ( Email )

 Jeremy Stevens is an international economist for the Standard Bank Group, based in Beijing, China.
 His analysis focuses on the Chinese macro landscape, financial markets and socio-political trends.
 Research gives special attention to the shift in economic influence towards the South and East, and how the change is re-calibrating Africa's broader external environment.
 Prior to this, Jeremy studied a Bachelor in Social Science in Politics, Philosophy and Economics degree at University of Cape Town; honours in international trade and development and a Masters in Economics from the University of Johannesburg.
 Currently he is a PhD candidate at London School of Economics.

-Latest available research
+Latest available research See All

-Inside China – Factory gate prices now on close watchby Jeremy Stevens Thu Apr 12 08:14:49 SAST 2018
+Inside China – Stimulus simply not on the cardsby Jeremy Stevens Thu Jun 28 07:24:07 SAST 2018

-© 2017 The Standard Bank of South Africa Limited.
+© 2018 The Standard Bank of South Africa Limited.
 A registered financial services provider in terms of the Financial Advisory and Intermediary Services Act.
 Registered credit provider.